Muktinath Tour Package - Overview

 - Trekker's Information Management System Permit (TIMS).
 This permit can be collected from TAAN located one at Saatghumti, Thamel and another at Mali Gaun, Kathmandu or at Pokhara.

 [Note: Four passport size pictures and a copy of your passport are required for this Muktinath Tour to collect required permit.]

 Latest updates about Muktinath:

 - Beni to Jomsom road is also going to be upgraded.
-The government has planned to widen the road and finish black-topped road in 2020.
+The government has planned to widen the road and finish the black-topped road in 2022.
 Road construction is going at high speed.